aws-samples/serverless-patterns/eventbridge-to-appsync-events/README.md

 - Open a new tab and go to the EventBridge Console.
 - Click "Event buses" on the left menu.
 - On the top right, click "send events".
-- Select the newly created event bus.
-For "event source" put anything and for "detail type" enter `serverless-patterns`.
+- Select the newly created event bus (from step 5 in Deployment Instructions).
+For "event source" enter anything (e.g `example.serverlesspatterns`) and for "detail type" enter `serverless-patterns`.
 - Enter the following payload: `{"message":"hello from test"}`.
 - Send the event.
-- Swap back to your Events API tab, you should see a new message arrived in the following format:
+- Navigate back to your Events API tab, you should see a new message arrived in the subscription area as follows:
 ```
 {
   "detailType": "serverless-patterns",